 You can find a more detailed description in the article series of John Kozyrakis.

-However, this also means that the long-established method of “rooting” a device by modifying the system partition and tools such as “SuperSU” can no longer be used without many apps being not usable any more.
+However, this also means that the long-established method of “rooting” a device by modifying the system partition and installing tools such as “SuperSU” can no longer be used any more, as many apps may refuse to work then.

 The long-established method of providing root access was to deploy the program

-/system/xbin/su and install an access control app, such as SuperSU.
+/system/xbin/su and installing an access control app, such as SuperSU.
 One of the tests of SafetyNet is therefore to recognize the existence of these programs.

 An alternative approach is to modifiy just the boot image but not to change anything in

 /system.
-An advantage of this method is that from the perspective of SafetyNet root access no longer exists and apps that require a successful SafetyNet check remain usable.
+An advantage of this method is that from the perspective of SafetyNet there is no root access and apps that require a successful SafetyNet check remain usable.

 Root access with Magisk

 The name “Magisk” is an artificial word based on “Magic Mask”.
 This program combines root access with the enhancements by modules to modify the system without making any changes to